cies/htoml/README.md

 from Tom Preston-Werner's TOML spec which is MIT licensed.

-For all other files in this project the copyrights are specified in the `htoml.cabal` file, and are distributed under the BSD3 license as found in the `LICENSE` file.
+For all other files in this project the copyrights are specified in the `htoml.cabal` file, they are distributed under the BSD3 license as found in the `LICENSE` file.